Is There Snow?

 The winter mountain runner however, has to balance weight against mobility; we can’t take the kitchen sink.
 There is always going to be an element of risk in not covering any eventuality, but that’s OK as long as it is considered, and managed.

 In my primary area of mountain terrain (Scotland’s Cairngorms) there’s a handy website that has daily reports over the winter: The Scottish Avalanche Information Service (SAIS).
 These provide a valuable insight into snow depth and condition (soft powder to hardened neve), with an evaluation of avalanche risk and some photos.
-Check out in particular the daily blogs e.g. this post
+Check out in particular the daily blogs e.g. this post .
+The service however does only run for a set period through winter, so often early and late season snowfall is not covered.

 Every day, other people are putting boots on the ground so to speak, and in the modern era they often leave an immediate ‘trail’ online: photographic evidence on social media.